RPT-How U.S. lawyers were so quick off the mark to sue Volkswagen

-NEW YORK, Sept 22 (Reuters) - Less than four days after the U.S. Environmental Protection Agency announced that Volkswagen had designed some of its diesel models to cheat emissions tests, lawyers have brought at least 25 class actions on behalf of scores of car owners in all 50 U.S. states.
+NEW YORK (Reuters) - Less than four days after the U.S. Environmental Protection Agency announced that Volkswagen had designed some of its diesel models to cheat emissions tests, lawyers have brought at least 25 class actions on behalf of scores of car owners in all 50 U.S. states.

 One reason class action lawyers were able to mobilize so fast is that the company’s marketing to upscale professionals had backfired: Plaintiffs lawyers didn’t have to look far for clients because many of their friends and colleagues owned the cars.